CP-Agent: Agentic Constraint Programming: Experiments

 \subsection{Results}

-The CP-Agent achieved 100\% accuracy on all 101 CP-Bench problems, solving every problem correctly.
-All generated solutions were validated against the reference CPMpy models and produced correct/optimal solutions.
+Our experimental results show that CP-Agent achieves 100\% accuracy, successfully solving all 101 CP-Bench problems across all three independent runs.
+We validated all generated solutions against the ground-truth models and confirmed that all solutions were correct and optimal.

+Our results are summarized in the table on the next page: tool usage, token consumption, and execution time for all 101 CP-Bench problems (averaged over three independent runs).
+Column \textbf{ex} shows the number of \texttt{python\_exec} calls (iterative refinement cycles).
+Columns \textbf{in/out} show input/output tokens in thousands.
+Column \textbf{time} shows execution time in seconds (rounded).

-Table~\ref{tab:results} presents execution data for all 101 CP-Bench problems.
-The agent called \texttt{Python\_exec} between 4 and 23 times per problem, with simpler problems requiring fewer iterations and complex scheduling or optimization problems requiring more exploration.
-Problem 036 (autoref) required the most Python executions (23), reflecting its self-referential complexity.
+The number of \texttt{python\_exec} calls varies and depends on the structure of the problem, ranging from 1 to 28, with simpler problems requiring fewer iterations and complex scheduling or optimization problems requiring more exploration.
+Problem 014 (crossfig) stands out with an unusually large number of Python executions (28 average), followed by 009 (basketball) with 24 executions, reflecting their combinatorial complexity.

-The task management tool (\texttt{todo\_write}) was employed in 59 of the 101 problems, particularly for those requiring multi-step solutions or complex constraint organization.
-When used, the task lists ranged from 1 to 10 items, with problem 009 (ACC Basketball Schedule) having the most extensive task decomposition.
-The 42 problems solved without task lists were typically either simple canonical problems or required exploratory debugging incompatible with linear task progression.

-Token usage averaged 180k input tokens and 6k output tokens per problem.
-The agent consistently used \texttt{read\_file} once and \texttt{write\_file} once per problem, with only two exceptions requiring additional file operations.
-The usage pattern reveals that the agent almost exclusively employed \texttt{python\_exec} to develop, test, and debug the model iteratively, only writing the finalized code to the output file at the very end of the process.